Transitioning to a raw diet

 Raw egg – After fish has been introduced, it’s time to introduce raw egg, complete with broken-up shell (just like their cousins eat in the wild).
 If your pet is fussy and leaves the shell, we also stock finely crushed egg shell that can be mixed in easily.
 Eggs should be fed twice a week for an average sized dog and one every other week for a cat.
 Chicken, duck, goose and quail eggs are all fine unless you have discovered that there is an intolerance to one of them of course.

 Superfoods – There are some fantastic supplementary products that can be added in small amounts to your dog’s dinner.
-Here are a few examples:
+Here are a few popular examples:

 Fruit and vegetables – You may also wish to add mixed fruits and/or vegetables to your pet’s food in small amounts.
 However, there are definitely ones that we all need to avoid feeding to our cats and dogs as they could be deadly!